Scholarship Program

 Dylan Skaggs

-of Fort Wayne, IN is a sophomore at Purdue University studying Business.
-His father, Steve Puffpaff, works for Bechem Lubrication Technologies.
+of Fort Wayne, IN is a junikor at Purdue University Fort Wayne, studying Business Management.
+His father, David Skaggs, works for Bechem Lubrication Technology.
+Dylan was the 2023-2024 winner of the Elmer B. Cleves Award.

 We need your support!